7 best practices to modernize data architecture on Databricks with LeapLogic

 2. Analyze workload usage patterns and dependencies to prioritize use cases

-One of the toughest decisions in the modernization journey is finalizing the sequence in which workloads and applications should be migrated to the Databricks Lakehouse.
+One of the toughest decisions in the modernization journey is finalizing the migration sequence of workloads and applications to the Databricks Lakehouse.

 Performing an in-depth, pattern-based analysis of the existing workloads helps unlock data-driven insights and prioritize high-value business use cases.
 In addition, a comprehensive, end-to-end data and process lineage helps visualize complex interdependencies between all the workloads in a simplified manner.

 Data lineage helps identify the complete chain of input and reference tables that are used to populate the output tables.
-Additionally, process lineage shows the linkages between scripts, procedures, jobs, and any other piece of code calling/using certain scripts, etc.
+Additionally, process lineage shows the linkages between scripts, procedures, jobs, and any other piece of code calling/called scripts, etc.

 LeapLogic automates workload assessment and empowers enterprises with 360-degree visibility – from data collection, ingestion, and ETL to curation and consumption.
 This, in turn, helps create a robust blueprint for phase-wise migration to the Databricks Lakehouse and eliminates the risks associated with a ‘big bang’ approach.

 3. Identify and resolve technical debt in existing systems